Learn About LIHEAP

 Weatherization Program auditors typically examine areas of high risk in a home, such as doors, windows, appliances and the heating/cooling system itself.
 Then, an auditor creates an estimate of the necessary changes or repairs to increase the energy efficiency of the home and reduce a resident’s utility bills.

-What are the requirements for LIHEAP eligibility?
+What are some of the requirements for LIHEAP?

 In general, the LIHEAP eligibility criteria depends largely on an enrollee’s income level.
 Thus, eligible applicants must fall under the LIHEAP income limits, which differ from state to state due to the variations in costs of living.
 More often than not, households with more residents qualify for help with utility bills at higher incomes.